 One of the common mistakes is to confuse UX with UI design.
 UI is the best ally of the UX, but keep in mind that UI is focused on the design, like typography, color, and shape to create a visual experience for navigation.
 But, one application can be very well designed, yet if it doesn't meet the user's needs, objectives, expectations, and capabilities, the software will not be useful for the users.

-However, I came to the idea to write this blog because sometimes we tend to isolate the design of the general process of development as if it were only an aesthetic task that is managed independently.
+However, I came to the idea to write this blog because sometimes we tend to isolate the design of the process of development like it was something aesthetic that can be managed independently.
 Error!
 In this article, we expose you the importance of integrating UX, or user experience throughout the development process.

 Nowadays, a lot of companies choose to have software to interact with their customers or to improve the work of their employees – and executives realize that apart of the functionality of that software, is very important to have enjoyable and easy-to-use software in order to drive the business forward.